diagonalciso/Wazuh-3.10-installer/README.md

  && chmod +x wazuh.sh && ./wazuh.sh

 There will be a few questions, please answer them when prompted.
-When done, wait for 2 minutes and browse to http://ip-address:5601
+When done, wait for 2 minutes and browse to https://ip-address/ (Until then you might get an error, just be patient)

 "regex can be a pain in the butt but its total fun working with"